jake-vaughn/jake-vaughn.github.io/_posts/2021-07-22-Polkadot_Network_Visualization.md

 ```

 > Note: Staking rewards and other niche transfers of native assets are not tracked only balance transfers for now.

 With the transaction data I am able to create CSV files for nodes and edges.
-In this case the nodes are nonrepeating user addresses that have been the sender or receiver of a balance transfer transaction.
+In this case the nodes are non repeating user addresses that have been the sender or receiver of a balance transfer transaction.
 For this project I also use API calls to a polkadot node to get the current balance of the address for each node.
-Snippit of a Node.csv file example:
+Snippet of a Node.csv file example:

 |id                                              |Label       |Balance         |
 |------------------------------------------------|------------|----------------|